justvr/balkan-bread/src/pages/blog/02-05-2021-mayday/index.en.md

 image: 'rats-of-berlin.png'
 keywords: 'everyday life berlin, mayday, first of may, demo berlin'
 lang: 'en'
-path: '/en/zurka-ili-demonstracije-za-prvi-maj'
+path: '/en/prvi-maj-u-berlinu'
-title: 'Party or Demo on the Mayday'
+title: 'May Day'
 ------

 May 1st in Berlin

 I recently moved to Berlin.

 And here they celebrate May 1st.
 I look forward to a day off.
-I don’t ask for the reasons behind it.
+I don’t ask about the reasons behind it.

 I ask acquaintances: "Where are you going for May Day?"
-Everyone hesitates as they answer.
+Everyone seems hesitant about answering.

 I make plans with those who have told me they have no plans.
 I think it’s a little weird that they don’t have plans for May Day.
 But ok, a new environment.
 I have to get used to it.